osmandapp/web/main/docs/user/navigation/routing/routing-types.md

 - [**Direct-to-point**](./direct-to-point-routing.md) navigation type doesn't have its own profile and can be used with any enabled one.

-- OsmAnd offline routing can be customized by changing ([.xml file](https://github.com/osmandapp/OsmAnd-resources/blob/master/routing/routing.xml)).
-For more information see [How to customise routing .xml article](../routing/osmand-routing.md#customize-offline-routing).
+- OsmAnd offline routing can be **configured by modifying the [.xml file](https://github.com/osmandapp/OsmAnd-resources/blob/master/routing/routing.xml)**.
+For more information, see the [*Customize offline routing*](../routing/osmand-routing.md#customize-offline-routing) article.
 :::

 | Category | Description | Note |